timmattison/timmattison.github.io/source/_posts/2014-10-27-building-apache-camel-applications-with-guice.markdown

 You'll notice that in our `DirectTestRoutes` class we routed the direct test route to `beanRef` with the parameter `SayHello1.class.getName()`.
 That's all you need to do as you add more classes to your Camel routes.

+Want to try this out without building everything from scratch?
+Head over to [my apache-camel-guice repo on Github](http://github.com/timmattison/apache-camel-guice
+).

 Good luck!
 Don't forget to post in the comments!